windwalker-io/framework/README.md

 **Windwalker** is a RAD framework of Joomla!
 CMS.

+We provides modern functions and interfaces help developer quickly create extensions.
+Windwalker contains single action controller(Joomla new MVC), XUL engine, console interface, Dependency Injection, DataMapper and code generator.

+Hope our framework bring you a joy time :)

+### Version 1 and 2

 This is the version 2 repository, all folder with lower case is legacy code, all folders with capitals is for version 2 and follows PSR-0 naming standard.

 The version 2 is still work in process.